 7) Szekely Festival

-In 2020, this annual cultural festival celebrating the heritage of Szeklerland, a region of Transylvania, is on May 8-10th in Millenáris Park.
+In 2023, this annual cultural festival celebrating the heritage of Szeklerland, a region of Transylvania, in Millenáris Park.

 This former Hungarian territory is in the heart of Transylvania in Romania.
 It has a unique cultural heritage that retains its Hungarian roots.
 You can experience that culture at this festive event.